Nicholas Geregye: Aspirations to oligarchy

 The Geregye brothers' loyalty to Duke Stephen suddenly broke up in May 1270, when the latter ascended the throne and became King of Hungary as Stephen V. Nicholas, along with several magnates, fled the country and placed himself under the protection of Ottokar II.
-The Bohemian king also received the Dobronya Castle at Dobróváralja, Upper Hungary (today Podzámčok, Slovakia) by Nicholas.
+The Bohemian king also received Dobra Castle in Vas County (today ruins near Neuhaus am Klausenbach, Austria) by Nicholas.
 He participated in Ottokar's campaign against Hungary in 1271, when Nicholas besieged and occupied the Nyitra Castle and came through on the Garam River.
-After the peace treaty between Stephen V and Ottokar II (1271), he returned to Hungary, however he regained his former political influence only after the death of king Stephen V in 1272.
+Their troops plundered and looted the episcopal town with its cathedral and the surrounding lands.
+They also captured Joachim Szegi, a local noble during the siege.
+After the peace treaty between Stephen V and Ottokar II (1271), Nicholas and Stephen Geregye returned to Hungary and swore loyalty to Stephen V, because Ottokar renounced the support of Stephen's internal opposition and promised the extradition of them, including the Geregye brothers.
+Under the agreement, Stephen V regained Dobra for Hungary, which then became a royal castle.
+However, Nicholas regained his former political influence only after the death of king Stephen V in 1272.

 Between 1272 and 1274, during the reign of the minor Ladislaus IV, Nicholas was voivode of Transylvania and thus ispán (comes) of Szolnok County three times.
 He was elected judge royal and head of Bánya (Árkibánya) ispánate in 1275.

 He actively participated in the struggle for power between the barons and supported the Kőszegi family and Joachim from the Gutkeled clan.
 Nicholas and his brothers tried to establish a dominion independently of the king.
 Nicholas had started to expand his influence over the territories that surrounded his possessions and castles, Adorján, Almás, Sólyomkő and Valkó.
 However king Ladislaus IV eliminated their rebellion with a military force in 1277.
 After that the Geregye clan lost its estates and political positions.